awslabs/aws-lambda-web-adapter/README.md

 AWS Lambda Adapter also works with AWS managed Lambda runtimes.
 You need to do three things:

-1. provide a wrapper script to run your web app
+1. provide a wrapper script to start your web application
 2. package Lambda Adapter and the wrapper script into a Lambda Layer
-3. configure environment variable `AWS_LAMBDA_EXEC_WRAPPER` to tell Lambda where to find the wrapper script
+3. configure Lambda environment variable `AWS_LAMBDA_EXEC_WRAPPER` pointing to the wrapper script

 For details, please check out [the example nodejs application](examples/expressjs-zip).